Why us?

 Tailor your training

 The programme allows you to apply the theory to your early years’ setting.
+You’ll be able to bring your own persistent problems and solve them with the support of expert facilitators and network peers.

 *Sources: